mchlol/tictactoe/README.md

   create a variable to access the grid
   create a varible to access the play again button
     hide the button on page load - so we can display it when the game is over create a variable to set the game state, set to an array with an index for each cell in the grid
-create a variable to store the possible scenarios where someone has won or it's a draw eg if theres an X in cells 0, 1, and 2 of the game state array, that's three X's in a row - a win
+create a variable to hold a nested array of all the possible winning moves
+  eg if theres an X in cells 0, 1, and 2 of the game state array, that's three X's in a row - a win
 create a variable to access a div where we can show a message to the players
   create a variable to hold all the cells
   add an event listener to the cells
-  create a function to run when a cell is clicked
+  create the callback function to act as our click handler
-    create a variable to store the cell that was clicked, accessed by its id in the html
-    check if the cell already has a marker
+    create a variable to store the cell that was clicked check if the cell already has a marker
       alert the user that is an invalid move
-    else show the active player marker in the cell create a variable to store which cell was clicked - accessed by its dataset attribute
+    else show the active player marker in the cell create a variable to store which cell was clicked - accessed by its dataset attribute - the dataset attribute is a string so convert it to a number
-    access the corresponding index in the gameState array
+    access the corresponding index in the gameState array and update it to the active player marker
+    check if the active player has made a winning move check if the game state array has the same marker in each nested array loop through all the winning moves arrays check if the first index in the nested array has a marker in the game state array
+          then check if that marker is in the other two indexes of the nested array - using logical AND

     change the active player
   create a function to change the active player
     check which player is active and set it to the other player